See answer

 5. Try Medications

 Over-the-counter medications like antihistamines and hydrocortisone may help curb the itching from irritated skin on your buttocks.
-The most common prescription medications for eczema and your best options for treating itchy rashes in that area are topical corticosteroids (steroids).
+Though antihistamines don’t treat the cause of eczema, they might help you get a good night’s sleep if itching keeps you up at night.
+The most common prescription medications for eczema, and your best options for treating itchy rashes in that area, are topical corticosteroids (steroids).

-Topical steroids help decrease skin inflammation and relieve itching, giving your skin a chance to recover.
+Topical steroids help decrease skin inflammation and relieve itching.
+This gives your skin a chance to recover.
 Make sure to follow your dermatologist’s instructions — including how much and how long to apply it — when using steroid cream.
-Their strengths range from mild to super potent.
-According to the National Eczema Association, body areas that frequently rub together, like between the buttocks, absorb more of the topical steroid than other areas of the body.
+The strength of steroid creams ranges from mild to very potent.
+According to the National Eczema Association, body areas that frequently rub together, like the skin between the buttocks, absorb more of the topical steroid than other areas of the body.
+This extra absorption increases the risk of medication side effects, such as skin thinning.

 Managing eczema on the buttocks includes knowing your triggers, practicing good hygiene habits, and using the right treatments.
-By taking care of eczema through skin care routines and medical help, you can ease discomfort, help it heal, and keep your skin healthier in that area.
+By taking care of eczema through skin care routines and medical advice, you can ease discomfort, promote healing, and keep your skin healthier.

 Talk With Others Who Understand

-Do you have eczema outbreaks on your buttocks?
+Do you get eczema outbreaks on your buttocks?
 If so, how do you manage it?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyEczemaTeam Member